valencik/sequoia/presentation/scala-up-north.md

 - Python by day Scala by night (for now...)

 ::: notes
-Shopify is a complete commerce platform that lets you start, grow, and manage a business Create and customize an online store
+Shopify is a complete commerce platform that lets you start, grow, and manage a business.
+Create and customize an online store.
+Manage products, inventory, payments, and shipping.
-Sell in multiple places, including web, mobile, social media, physical Manage products, inventory, payments, and shipping
+Sell in multiple places, including web, mobile, social media, physical.
 :::

 ## What is the problem?
+- Data Discoverability
 - "Big Data"
 - Big Teams
 - Context is the problem.